clemsos/writings/_quora/2015-02-24-Why-are-Google-and-Facebook-banned-in-China-If-Google-is-banned-then-how-do-Chinese-phones-have-Android-1.md

 language: en
 title: |
     Why are Google and Facebook banned in China?
-    If Google is banned, then how do Chinese phones have Android? - Quora
+    If Google is banned, then how do Chinese phones have Android?
 ---

 Google and Facebook are banned so it give space to local players like